 - A sleep reminder should be done around the 30 minute mark to provide ample opportunity for your child to fall asleep independently.
 If your child naturally has a longer wind-down process, you can up the time to about 45 minutes or even an hour.

 What if your child is crying?

 It is possible that once you offer your child a sleep reminder, they will jolt themselves out of the “playtime” phase and they will get upset.
 If so, use a consistent soothing technique to get your baby or toddler sleeping.

 A sleep reminder is just another tool in the sleep toolbox.
-I by no means advocate creating a habit where you have to do sleep reminders for every nap or bedtime.
-Use your mom-gut to guide you and I hope that a sleep reminder gets your children sleeping!
+I do not advocate creating a habit where you have to do sleep reminders for every nap or bedtime.
+Use your mom-gut to guide you, and I hope that a sleep reminder gets your children sleeping!